PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/chapter3/interior_mutability.md

 When these are dropped, they decrement the borrow counter.

 It's like a runtime borrow checker!
-This is super useful but very critically: *not* threadsafe, as I alluded to above with heavy emphasis.
+This is super useful but very critically: *not* threadsafe, as I alluded to at the top with heavy emphasis.
 A threadsafe alternative would be something like [`Mutex`](https://doc.rust-lang.org/std/sync/struct.Mutex.html) or [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html), which have different semantics.
+RwLock is a closer match but, to my knowledge, rarely actually useful compared to a Mutex for complicated performance reasons.

-But we're not threading, so we're good!
+But we're not threading, so let's just use `RefCell`.

-First, let's make an observation:
+First, an observation:
 ```rust,compile_fail
 let v = vec![1, 2];
 let x = &mut v[0];